Tsadiku-Mengist/DS-assignment/README.md

 The client in socket programming must know IP address of Server as it has to use that IP address in order to initialize the socket class constructor.
  That is how the client requests a connection to the server.

+3. when we run ifconfig command it shows the ip address,mask,inet address,broadcast where we are working on our computer.

+4. if we gave our computer addres to the client then the server and the client found on the same host so they communicate quikly.

 5. To create the server socket, the endPoint object can listen for incoming connections on any IP address but the port number must be specified.
 Once the socket is created, the server can accept incoming connections and communicate with clients.
 Hence, client is connected as on step 2